SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### ULTIMATE
 - __Retribution__ : The troops led by the hero inflict additional melee and ranged damage if their Morale is above zero (+7% for each point of Morale).
-- __Nature's Luck__ : Units in hero army always have luck rolled on attacks.
+- __Rage of the Forest__ : All creatures in hero's army get +1 maximum damage, +2 Initiative and half their Defense is transfered to their Attack.
 - __Absolute Protection__ : Normal attacks against hero's creatures are always unlucky.
 Lucky attacks are turned to normal.
 If enemy has Absolute Luck perk, effects of both perks are nullified.
 - __Omniscience__ : All spells that are in existance will be written to hero's spellbook and hero will be able to cast them on expert level.
 - __Rage of the Elements__ : Elemental chain effects inflict double damage.